ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 {:video: .video}

-# Referencing secrets and configmaps with environment variables
+# Referencing secrets and configmaps with environment variables (CLI)
 {: #secretcm-reference}

 In {{site.data.keyword.codeengineshort}}, after you create secrets and configmaps, the information that is stored as key-value pairs can be consumed by your job or application as an environment variable by referencing the full secret or configmap or by referencing individual keys.
 {: shortdesc}

-You can work with configmaps and secrets with the CLI, but this capability is not currently available from the console.
-{: important}

 The following table lists command information for setting environment variables on jobs and apps to reference secrets and configmaps.